-Fly-tipping or illegally dumped waste is an eyesore and shows a complete lack of respect for the environment.
+Fly tipping or illegally dumped waste is an eyesore and shows a complete lack of respect for the environment.
 Help us to tackle the problem and find out about responsibilities on householders and businesses.

 Fly tipping incidents

-Help us to convict fly tippers
+Help us to catch fly tippers

 - Don't confront suspects